I have the best job in the world. Daily, I have the opportunity to improve clients’ lives, and never tire of hearing: “You’re my lifesaver.”

 Over the years, we have added clients from referrals from trusted advisors and professional organizations, and through recommendations from satisfied clients and their families.
 With each client and project, we assume the role of resource and advocate for another senior and their family.

-We are insured and bonded.
+We are insured, bonded, and background-checked.
 We are continually educating ourselves on the challenges seniors face—from insurance to identity theft, from credit cards to capital gains–as well as how most effectively to work with senior clients.
 We pride ourselves on the skilled, ethical, efficient, but most importantly, compassionate work we do with clients every day in their homes.
 Always with patience and a sense of humor!